jenwei/data-science-work/challenges/c01-titanic-assignment.md

         lifeboats
-      - Reading the Wikipedia article (see `Crew` section), it seems like many of the crew were working on the engine or victualling, which were on lower decks
+      - Reading the Wikipedia article (see `Crew` section), it seems like many of the crew were working on the engine or victualling, which were on decks below where most passengers were

 <!-- end list -->